 It’s luckily pretty easy.
 There are multiple ways to pipe, dump, mirror or just save the output, but since I hate always googling for them (and for the life of me, I can’t seem to remember it by heart), I’m documenting my preferred way here.

-You can direct the whole console transcript to a text file by doing something like this:
+You can direct the whole console output (and hence the whole PowerShell transcript for your executable) to a text file by doing something like this:

 executable.exe > output.txt 2>&1